circleci/circleci-docs/jekyll/_cci2/add-ssh-key.md

             - "SO:ME:FIN:G:ER:PR:IN:T"
 ```

 **Note:** All fingerprints in the `fingerprints` list must correspond to keys that have been added through the CircleCI application.
+Fingerprints in CircleCI environment variables will fail.

 ## Adding multiple keys with blank hostnames
 {: #adding-multiple-keys-with-blank-hostnames }